devbydan/Analyzing-Government-Spending/README.md

 > This project of Analyzing Spending of Government Funds is a web-based application using Apache Spark.
 This application is used to check up-to-date, US government spending data with respect to location.
-We will use the data provided by the UF federal government through [USAspending.gov](https://www.USAspending.gov), an official government website which aggregates information on spending and makes it publicly accessible.
+We will use the data provided by the US federal government through [USAspending.gov](https://www.USAspending.gov), an official government website which aggregates information on spending and makes it publicly accessible.
 The data set contains the amount of funds provided, their recipients, and other relevant identifiers for the transaction.
 We would also be using supplemental data sets in our search for correlation, determined as we progress through the project.
 The dataset can be found [here](https://www.usaspending.gov/search/?hash=2d95cc11cb5de7088fe3e4ac503bfdcc).
 >
 >